sanghyunc7/Monopoly-Game/README.md

 # Monopoly
  A monopoly imitation called Watopoly.
+(Originally sourced in Gitlab but made a copy here).